rynaardb/rynaardb.github.io_BK/_posts/2020-01-08-swift-package-manager-creating-packages.md

 ## Disadvantages

 SPM still being relatively new and while only recently saw major adoption still lacks a few key features.
 One of them being support for binary dependencies.
 [SE-0272]( https://github.com/apple/swift-evolution/blob/master/proposals/0272-swiftpm-binary-dependencies.md) is an open proposal which is currently in “Accepted with revisions” state and will hopefully be implemented in the next version of Swift.

+**UPDATE: Distributing Binary Frameworks are now supported in Swift 5.3**

 ## Resources